 From college students to families to the elderly, you are likely to see numerous people outside enjoying the various parks in the neighborhood.
 Colonial Lake, a tidal lake currently undergoing a $5 million revitalization, is the perfect place for afternoon strolls.
 You will see walkers, joggers, bikers, kids and dogs at this family-friendly spot.
 Located near the Medical University of South Carolina, Cannon Park was previously a sawmill pond before becoming a convention hall, museum and hospital.
 A fire destroyed the hall in 1981, leaving behind its four grand columns, still visible today.

-Grab a cup of coffee from the minimalist-chic Black Tap, before heading out to explore Harleston Village.
+Grab a cup of coffee from the minimalist-chic Second-State Coffee, before heading out to explore Harleston Village.
 Make sure you stop to see the Old City Jail on Magazine Street, home to pirates, gangsters and even ghosts!
 By day, the Old City Jail houses the American College of the Building Arts and at night, is open for haunted walking tours.
 In case you’ve scared up an appetite, visit Queen Street Grocery, established in 1922 and home to irresistible crepes and hot pressed sandwiches.
 Once you’ve had your fill, head down Broad Street and wind around to the City Marina, for stunning views of the Ashley River.
 End your day with a cocktail at Salty Mike’s while watching the sun set!
 A perfect end to an ideal Lowcountry day.